BookPlus2020/MovingShadowsSegmentation/README.md

 # MovingShadowsSegmentation
 We give a detailed dataset for moving cast shadows segmentation.
+It includes 14 scenes: five indoor scenes and nine outdoor scenes.